 Worship is a vital part of our sacred journey of hope and transformation.
 We invite all to join us in worship and aim for it to be a genuinely welcoming and inclusive experience.

 Our early worship is a quiet and contemplative spoken service, without music.
-Though it has traditionally followed Rite I, we began using the pattern of the Book of Common Prayer, Rite II in fall 2014.
+Though it traditionally followed Rite I, we transitioned to using the Rite II pattern of the Book of Common Prayer in fall 2014.

 12:00pm Noon Wednesday

 The Wednesday noon worship also offers the Holy Eucharist in a spoken service.
 Seating is arranged in the chancel for a more intimate setting.

 Throughout the year, St. John's offers additional opportunities to gather in prayer.
 Please click on "Announcements" or "ENewsletter" in the menu at the bottom of this page to see if such an opportunity is coming up soon.
 If you have questions about schedule changes due to holy days, inclement weather, etc., please visit our home page, email us or call St. John’s Episcopal Church at (989) 631-2260.

 The center of life in the Episcopal Church is the Eucharist, sometimes called Holy Communion, Lord’s Supper or the Mass.
 Our preaching seeks to communicate the "good news" of Jesus Christ as it is revealed in Scripture and continually discovered anew in the work of the Holy Spirit in our lives and world.
 We draw from ancient traditions of the Episcopal Church and the Anglican Communion, and we also look to the creative possibilities of culture and technology in our world today.